 St Kentigern, King Street

-St Kentigern, King Street, Aspatria, Cumbria CA7 3AH View on map
+St Kentigern, King Street, Aspatria, Cumbria CA7 3AH

-Grade II parish church of 1846-8 by Travis & Mangnell, built on the site of and incorporating features from a Norman church.
+Grade II * parish church of 1846-8 by Travis and Mangnell, built on the site of and incorporating features from a Norman church.
 Dressed red sandstone.
 Tower has Norman style west doorway.
 Chancel has carved oval panel inscribed to St Kentigern in Latin.
 Interior has Norman-style tower arch and original zigzag Norman arch from porch reused for vestry doorway.
 Nave has Early English style arcades on alternate round and polygonal columns.
 Set at west end of the nave is part of an Anglo-Danish cross shaft, along with other contemporary fragments including a carved hog-back coffin.
-Musgrave memorial chapel has various 18th century wall plaques to members of that family of Hayton Castle.
+Musgrave memorial chapel has various 18th century wall plaques to members of the family of Hayton Castle.

 Please look at the place of worship’s website for opening times or contact them directly.